Getting Started in Google Sheets

 Time to make some quick updates.
 Column “D” should really be a formula, so in cell “D2”, enter the formula ` =B2*D2`, and then drag down to fill the rest of the column with the same formula.
 We also realized we had 8 tires available, so change that quantity.

 To publish these changes, click the “Publish” link in the Data Everywhere sidebar next to the “Car Parts” feed.
-This will take the updated data from your spreadsheet and send it to our cloud database, and now any other spreadsheets that reference this data will be notified there is updated data available.
+This will take the updated data from your spreadsheet and send it to our cloud database, and now any other spreadsheets that reference this data will be notified there are updated data available.

 Flip back over to our original spreadsheet.
 You’ll notice the sidebar will say “Update Available” next to the Car Parts feed, letting us know the data has been changed elsewhere and we should refresh to get the latest.